RubyMoney/money-rails/README.md

 ```

 In many cases this is not enough, so there are some other options to
-satisfy your needs.
+meet your needs.

 #### Model Currency

-You can define a specific currency for an activerecord model (not for mongoid).
-This currency is used for the creation and conversions of the Money objects
-referring to every monetized attributes of the specific model.
-This means it overrides the global default currency of Money library.
+You can override the global default currency within a specific ActiveRecord
-To attach a currency to a model use the ```register_currency``` macro:
+model using the ```register_currency``` macro:

 ```ruby
 # app/models/product.rb